 Bonus tip: Nurses understand that you are scared.
 We want to answer questions and be a support to you.
 There really is no reason to put a brave face on with us.
 We’re there to help!

-I bet you have lots more questions about c-sections, which is why I wrote an online prenatal class that has a full chapter JUST on C-sections!
+I bet you have a lot more questions about c-sections, which is why I wrote an online prenatal class that has a full chapter JUST on C-sections!
+SO many classes are taught by people who really don’t have much experience with cesareans, and I have found it to be REALLY important (even if you’re not planning on one).

 - And how to handle it are all covered, plus tons more!

-All the great tips from a 15 year experienced L&D Nurse who has seen a lot of C-Section recoveries in her time.
+All the great tips from a 20 year experienced L&D Nurse who has seen a lot of C-Section recoveries in her time.
+Save 10% with code PC10!!!!